HomeBlog

 This distinction matters because B2B buying is not linear, purchase decisions involve a non-linear set of overlapping jobs.

 Purchase decisions involve a non-linear set of overlapping jobs: problem identification, solution exploration, requirements building and supplier selection, all of which buying committees revisit rather than complete in sequence.
-MarketOne's 2025 B2B Buyer Study found that 61% of B2B buyers globally complete their buying journey before engaging any vendor, which means the window for timely first contact is narrower than a fixed campaign schedule accounts for.
+A large share of B2B buyers now complete much of the buying journey before engaging any vendor, which means the window for timely first contact is narrower than a fixed campaign schedule accounts for.

 What Does A Fixed Campaign Cadence Cost When Buying Windows Open And Close?